Epineurial repair: Reasons

 A nerve injury in continuity results when axonal function is nonexistent but the structure of the connective tissue is preserved.
 More severe nerve injury like axonotmesis or neurotmesis warrant the repair of the epineurium because the connective tissue is damaged.
 The epineurium is preserved in a nerve injury in continuity by definition and the severity of the injury varies with the amount of the connective tissue preserved.
 Typical indications for surgery are if the patient who presented with a laceration has no conduction along the axon, signal transmitted across the nerve, or does not recover within a week.
 Numbness and paralysis varies depending on the amount of functional loss due to the axonal interruption.
 The lack of signal being sent from the brain across the gap is caused by the laceration.
 The procedure can be applied to any nerve epineurium.
-The procedure is used to repair different-sized fascicles and non-grouped fascicles compared to group fascicular and perinuerial repair.
+The procedure is used to repair different-sized fascicles and non-grouped fascicles compared to group fascicular and perineurial repair.